IamPreethi-S/christmas-trivia/README.md

 - 🏆 **Leaderboard**: See who wins at the end!
 - ⏱️ **30 Second Timer**: Each question has a 30-second timer
 - 💯 **10 Points Per Answer**: Each correct answer earns 10 points
+- 🔓 **No Login Required**: Players just scan, enter name, and play - no accounts needed!

 ## Game Flow